abhijitpal1247/TripplannerBot/README.md

 ### Note:

-Ensure you have valid API keys for OpenStreetMap, Bing Maps, and FourSquare configured in your environment.
+Ensure you have valid API keys for Bing Maps, and FourSquare configured in your environment.

 ## Contributions